PointsBet Sportsbook is among the first sportsbooks to hit the Illinois market, joining BetRivers, DraftKings, FanDuel and William Hill sportsbooks.

-PointsBet has an online chat available 24 hours a day.
+PointsBet online chat is available 24 hours a day.
 You also have the option of contacting customer support via email.
 Reaching out via PointsBet’s Twitter account is also an option, but the first two methods are the best if you have an immediate problem.

 PointsBet is a sports betting company, but that doesn’t mean it doesn’t care about safe and responsible gambling.
 That is clear with this statement on its website:

 “For most people, gambling is an exciting and fun recreational pursuit.
 For others, it can become a problem with devastating consequences for them, their families, and friends.
 At PointsBet, we want you to enjoy your gambling experience.
 As part of that experience, we want to help you to stay in control of your gambling, and not allow your gambling to control you.”

 From there it has links to help you figure out if you have a gambling problem and what to do if that is the case, including how to close your account.
 You also can set limits on your account to restrict how much or how often you are betting.